 PDFelement for the iPad: complete review

-PDFelement is both a PDF editor by Wondershare Technology Group Co., LTD. It has a complex pricing structure for individuals, teams, education, and bundles for different operating system combinations.
+PDFelement is a PDF editor by Wondershare Technology Group Co., LTD. It has a complex pricing structure for individuals, teams, and education, and bundles for different operating system combinations.
 It is available on iOS/iPadOS, Android, macOS and Windows.
-Though the app has subscriptions, it also has a lifetime purchase option for those of us that dislike monthly/yearly commitments.
-On the iPad, PDF Element Lite lets you try the app for free before purchasing it.
+Though the app has subscriptions, it also has a lifetime purchase option for those of us who dislike monthly/yearly commitments.
+PDF Element Lite lets you try the app for free before purchasing it on the iPad.
 It is also completely free on Android.
 This review focuses on the paid version of PDFelement for the iPad.

 Getting started